LearnTechWithUs/BBox-Label-Tool/README.md

 BBox-Label-Tool
 ===============

 A simple tool for labeling object bounding boxes in images, implemented with Python Tkinter.

-**Updates:**
-- 2017.5.21 Check out the ```multi-class``` branch for a multi-class version implemented by @jxgu1016
+This forked version is adapted for the Yolo Algorithm and creates XML files.

 **Screenshot:**
 ![Label Tool](./screenshot.png)